 - Mentoring sessions and structure to ease prospective officials into new roles

-- Access to development workshops and seminars such as Australian Sports Commissioned approved communications, presenters/facilitors, and assessors courses
+- Access to development workshops and seminars such as Australian Sports Commission approved communications, presenters/facilitators, and assessors courses

 - Courses for officiating multi-class events with associated rule exceptions (SWD extension)

-- Plus national development initiatives such as the National Scholarship Program and the State Team Age Short Course National Officiating Workshop.
+- Plus national development initiatives such as the State Team Age Short Course National Officiating Workshop.